+Procedure History:

-Procedure History: Promulgated on:
+Promulgated on:

+Revised on:

+Reviewed on:

 PERSONNEL 5740PA2

 Reduction in Force Procedures

 The following definition and procedures shall be used for conducting a reduction in force.

 As used in this procedure, "teacher" shall apply to any employee of the District who holds a certificate issued by the State Board of Education who is employed in a teaching or administrative position, below the rank of Superintendent.